thephpleague/uri-src/docs/interfaces/7.0/contracts.md

 public UriInterface::getFragment(): ?string
 public UriInterface::getComponents(): array
 public UriInterface::toString(): string
+public UriInterface::toAsciiString(): string
+public UriInterface::toUnicodeString(): string
 public UriInterface::__toString(): string
 public UriInterface::jsonSerialize(): string
 ~~~

+The `toAsciiString` and `toUnicodeString` are added to allow a better representation of the URI
+depending on IDNA context being taking into account or not.

 ### Modifying URI properties